occamLab/ViewShareCrowdWorker/README.md

 ### Run the web app

-To run on a local server: run `firebase sentToServer` from the directory containing the firebase project
+To run on a local server: run `firebase serve` from the directory containing the firebase project, and go to the address it shows in a browser of your choice

 ## Architecture